Jacques Brel: Dutch

-Brel himself occasionally included parts of his songs in Dutch, one of the three official languages of Belgium, as in "Marieke".
+Brel occasionally included parts of his songs in Dutch, one of the three official languages of Belgium, as in "Marieke".
 He also recorded eight other Dutch versions of songs, such as "Mijn vlakke land" ("Le plat pays"), "Laat me niet alleen" ("Ne me quitte pas"), "Rosa", "De Burgerij" ("Les Bourgeois"), and "De Nuttelozen van de Nacht" ("Les paumés du petit matin").
-Brel also recorded two obscure singles in Dutch, "De apen" ("Les Singes") and "Men vergeet niets" ("On n'oublie rien"), which were included in the 16-CD box set Boîte à Bonbons by Barclay.
+Brel also recorded two obscure singles in Dutch, "De apen" ("Les Singes") and "Men vergeet niets" ("On n'oublie rien"), which were included in the 16-CD box set Boîte à bonbons by Barclay.
 So far unreleased is the song "Als men niets dan liefde heeft" ("Quand on n'a que l'amour").
 "Marieke" was translated by Brel himself.
 Since his own command of Dutch was poor, most of Brel's later Dutch interpretations were translated by Ernst van Altena, with Brel's cooperation, and are generally considered to be relatively true to the original French and poetic.
 "De Apen" was translated by Eric Franssen.
 "Men vergeet niets" was translated by well known Flemish artist Will Ferdy.
 Popular singers from the Netherlands singing Brel's songs in Dutch have been Liesbeth List, Jan Mesdag and Jeroen Willems.